microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/New-MgBetaIdentityConditionalAccessPolicy.md

 This example shows how to use the New-MgBetaIdentityConditionalAccessPolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-### Example 4: Require MFA to Exchange Online from non-compliant devices
+### Example 4: Require MFA to Exchange Online from noncompliant devices

 ```powershellImport-Module Microsoft.Graph.Beta.Identity.SignIns